shrivastava-26/react_router/README.md

 ## Concepts Covered
 -Basic Routing: Set up routes using <Route> and <Switch> (or <Routes> in newer versions).

 -Nested Routing: Add routes inside components for deeper navigation.

 -Route Parameters: Capture dynamic values from the URL and pass them as props.

 Programmatic Navigation: Use useHistory or useNavigate to navigate programmatically.

 Protected Routes: Implement simple authentication to protect certain routes.
-Example Code
-Here's a simple example of setting up routes in React:

 ## Learnings